rafalh/dashfaction/README.md

 -------------
 Dash Faction is compatible with Red Faction 1.20 North America (NA).
 If your game version is 1.00 or 1.10 you have to update it to 1.20 first.
-If your edition is not NA or you are using Steam version, you have to replace RF.exe file with one from the 1.20 NA version (it can be found on FactionFiles.com).
-Launcher will ask you to do it if it detects unsupported EXE file.
-THe Dash Faction installer does all required changes to the installation automatically.
+If your edition is not NA or you are using the Steam/GOG version, you have to replace RF.exe with one from the 1.20 NA version (it can be found on https://www.factionfiles.com).
+The launcher will ask you to do it if it detects an unsupported executable.
+The Dash Faction installer does all required changes to the installation automatically.

 Supported operating systems: Windows 7 and newer.

 Dash Faction also works on Linux when launched through Wine.
-Latest Ubuntu LTS and latest version of vanilla Wine from stable branch is recommended.
+The latest Ubuntu LTS and vanilla Wine from the latest stable branch are recommended.

 Usage
 -----
-1. Unpack Dash Faction files to some folder (there is no requirement to put it in the Red Faction folder).
+1. Unpack the Dash Faction files to any folder (there is no requirement to put it in the Red Faction folder).

 2. Run `DashFactionLauncher.exe`.

-3. When running launcher for the first time select "Options" button and check if everything is OK (especially make sure game executable path is valid).
+3. When running the launcher for the first time, select the "Options" button and adjust the settings to your preference.
+Make sure the game executable path is valid.

-4. Close options and click "Launch Game" button to start Dash Faction.
+4. Close the options window and click the "Launch Game" button to start Dash Faction.

 Advanced usage
 --------------
-You can provide additional command line arguments to `DashFactionLauncher.exe` application.
-They are always forwarded to the Red Faction process.
+You can provide additional command line arguments to the `DashFactionLauncher.exe` application, and they will be forwarded to the Red Faction process.
 For example, to start a dedicated server use the `-dedicated` argument just like in the original game.